bw-ft-spotify-song-suggester-1/back-end/README.md

 Get user by user id - /users/:id

 Update user by id - /users/:id
-can change any of the user values that were used to register with, including password.
+Can change any of the user values that were used to register with, including password.

 Delete user by user id - /users/:id

 Add favorite for a user by user id - /users/:id/favs

+{
-{ name: "", (required)
+    name: "", (required)

 uri: "",

 artist: "",

 album: "",

 spotify_id: "",

 popularity: number from 0-100,

 preview_url: "",

 image: "" }

 Get user favorites by user id - /users/:id/favs